 Rebecca Hudon ’17 Biology Major, Chemistry & Music Minor

 Rebecca Hudon, a Rhodes Scholar finalist and Phi Beta Kappa member, began playing the clarinet in middle school.
 When she came to Roanoke, it only felt natural to continue playing the instrument that she loved.
 She said the wind ensemble and music in general give her an artistic outlet.
-Hudon also sings with Mainstreet, a women's acapella group and volunteers with Habitat for Humanity.
+Hudon also sang with Mainstreet, a women's acapella group and volunteered with Habitat for Humanity.

 Roanoke College Pep Band performed in the Pink Parade and Party which raised awareness for breast cancer.